jaysoo/jaysoo.ca/_posts/2015-06-24-when-learning-attitude-and-approach-matter.markdown

 remembering it.
 The second reminder will then follow a longer period of days compared to the first.
 And the third reminder comes after an even longer period, and so on.

+Spaced repetition has been shown in a study by H.F.
+Spitzer to be effect.
+[2]

 ![](/images/forgetting-curve-repetition.jpg)

 Practically, we need to first recognize the materials we want to remember.
 Once we know